Valyreon/Subloader/README.md

 Note that only one instance of Subloader can be opened.
 If you search for a new video's subtitles from the context menu while Subloader is opened, the results will be shown in the already opened instance.
 That way you don't have to close the Subloader between searches.

-You can also search manually without file selection, by using the Search button and entering the search parameters.
+You can also search manually without file selection, by using the Search button and entering the search parameters:

 <p align="center"><img src="./Screenshots/searchView.png?raw=true" title="file sharing" align="center" hspace="5" vspace="5">